galzy/pf2/src/site/notes/Lore/Infernal Coins.md

 ---

 Each goin represents a favor owned by a specific demon.
 Used as a sort of currency.
-A coin can't be used by anyone but the original reciver.
+The value is symbolic: a coin can't be used by anyone but the original reciver.
 It is unknown why do the demons find these coins so important.
-Maybe they are weaker without them?